Is a Warp Drive Engine Really Possible?

 So, what does all of this mean?

 Alcubierre’s paper exhibited the mathematical basis for a structure that essentially squeezes through the fabric of spacetime.
 Crucially, the interior of the bubble remains undisturbed by its passage through space, sort of similar to the way we hurdle through space on Earth but do not really feel or even notice the effect because we are insulated within our atmosphere.
 The bubble itself, however, can effectively exceed the speed of light because it is “surfing” along spacetime, not passing through it.
-What’s peculiar about Alcubierre’s computations is that he determined spacetime’s metrics first, then calculated the stress-energy-momentum-tensor value, which is something like figuring out the energy density values and momentum.
-In effect, Alcubierre ran Einstein’s field equation in reverse.

 In so doing, the bubble does not violate the speed of light restriction because it is not moving in the traditional sense.
 Michael J. Pfenning and L.H.
 Ford describe it this way: